History of Wigs in Ancient China

 History of Wigs in Ancient China-5

-After the An Lushan Rebellion, Yang Guifei died in Slope of Mawei, and there was a common saying that “the wing bun was thrown into the river, and the yellow skirt was flowing by the water (义髻抛河里,黄裙逐水流),” showing the irony of the extravagant life of the ruling class.
+After the An Lushan Rebellion, Yang Guifei died in Slope of Mawei, and there was a common that “the wing bun was thrown into the river, and the yellow skirt was flowing by the water (义髻抛河里,黄裙逐水流),” showing the irony of the extravagant life of the ruling class.

 Song Dynasty, following the legacy of the late Tang Dynasty and the Five Dynasties, prevailed style tall high bun.
 In the southwest of ancient China, the unmarried girl's bun is as high as half a meter (about two feet).